a-loaf-of-bread/odb/README.md

 There’s already three extremely ambitious projects here. but… there’s room for two more.

 One for softening people’s hearts towards Islam; the people who don’t care as much abt theology; by highlighting Islam’s "worldly" contributions.
 For example, the hadith stating “there is a cure for every disease” fuelling Islamic research.
 So many words being inspired from Arabic.
 Bayt al Hikma etc. and Toledo and Baghdad and Cordoba.
 So basically Islamic history and achievements.
 Must take care not to attribute everything to Islam: give credit where it's due to others.
 Intellectual honesty must be an integral part of a Muslim.
+Project al Isra?
+Al Isra sounds so good imho. means a night journey?
+Also it has a nice… context to it. the Isra happened after Aam ul Hazn.
+Journey in the night's darkness to the greatest heights. a journey through the dark night of post-colonial trauma and inferiority complex (which has contributed greatly to the learned helplessness of the ummah) to the great roots.

 Second project for financing all these other projects once it gets to the phase where the books n all are ready and money has to be spent on stuff like printing, translation, designing marketing, turning-into-videos/infographics etc. by maybe investing in entrepreneurial ventures in Muslim societies and communities.
 This way you make them progress economically too, have Islam-first and highly moral businesses, and u can maybe take 10 percent of the profit for ODB (operation distributing bread).
 And maybe another 10% for literally "distributing bread".
 Take care in this project to maintain maximum levels of integrity and transparency and take all methods necessary to prevent any and all corruption.